 The D&H declined to use steam power despite the Lion proving its worthiness.
 Upon its inaugural run the DeWitt Clinton was able to complete the 16-mile journey between Albany and Schenectady in a record 38 minutes to the astonishment of its passengers.
 A similar trip over the nearby Erie Canal required hours due to more than a dozen locks and a longer general route.
 The locomotive featured a design that became the standard for the future; a horizontal boiler with a horizontal smokestack ahead and an area behind where the engineer operated the contraption.
 Of course, in those very early days things like cabs, pilots, and other later technologies had yet to be invented.
 The Clinton, however, did sport an early tender, essentially a small flatcar carriage where fuel was stored.

 To learn more about the history and trial run of the DeWitt Clinton please click here.
-Finally, this article also offers more analysis on the locomotive.
 For more reading about New York's history with railroads you might want to pick up a copy of A History of Railroads in Western New York by author Edward Dunn, which, as the title implies explores the western regions of the state and its rail heritage.
-Also, another book of interest is The Rail Lines of Southern New England: A Handbook of Railroad History by author Ron Karr, which studies the history of railroads that once served the region and has been given excellent reviews by readers In any event, if you're interested in perhaps purchasing one, or both, of these books please visit the links below which will take you to ordering information through Amazon.com, the trusted online shopping network.
+Also, another book of interest is The Rail Lines of Southern New England: A Handbook of Railroad History by author Ron Karr.
+In any event, if you're interested in perhaps purchasing one, or both, of these books please visit the links below which will take you to ordering information through Amazon.com.